The Hives: ‘Nothing annoys punks more than David Beckham wearing a Crass shirt’

 “We also couldn’t think of any bands that we liked who were popular, so we thought, OK popular band means bad.
 Are we a bad band now?”
 Seeing bands that they did like become similarly successful, such as The Strokes and The White Stripes, helped put their own minds at ease.
 Looking back, the pair wish they had loosened the reins slightly – maybe lived up to the rockstar image a little more.
 “Milk it” is Pelle’s advice to artists breaking through now, “because it can be fun.
 But don’t think it means anything or that it has anything to do with who you are as a person”.

-Famous or not, the Hives helped make punk rock cool again.
+Famous or not, The Hives helped make punk rock cool again.
 So cool, in fact, that Demi Moore sported a Sex Pistols T-shirt on a 2007 cover of Architectural Digest and David Beckham was spotted in a Crass T-shirt that same year.
 “We thought it was kind of lame and kind of fun.
 Nothing gets punks more annoyed than David Beckham wearing a Crass T-shirt,” laughs Pelle.
 “I don’t think the intention was to piss off the punks, but it was a fun side effect.
 Everything about David Beckham is the opposite of what Crass is.
 When reality seems turned on its head, I think that’s entertaining.”

-Ask anyone who has seen the Hives live and there’s a good chance they’ll tell you it was the best performance of their life.
+Ask anyone who has seen The Hives live and there’s a good chance they’ll tell you it was the best performance of their life.
 Comments under YouTube videos of their gigs over the years attest to the same.
 Pelle is the same twisting, grinding, shimmying provocateur he was at 19.
 On his bicep is a big, blue bruise no more than a week old.
 “I’m as bashed up now as I was then,” says Pelle, divulging they had been “big mosh pit kids” themselves.
 “We were way more confrontational in the beginning.
 We’d be on tour in Germany and end up in fisticuffs almost, there were people attacking us.”
 He recalls all this fondly, with a wistful smile.
 They do love a hostile crowd at times.
 “If you play to people who love you for too long, it gets a bit stagnant,” says Niklas.
 “We’ve played at some metal festivals and people throw mugs of piss and shit.
 But usually, you can diffuse it pretty well by seeming unstoppable,’’ adds Pelle.
 “It’s a mob, right?
 And the mob is doing that to see if you back down; and if you don’t back down, you get the respect.”

 What do they make of the recent trend of audience members throwing items at performers?
 “I get the instinct as a crowd member, because you want to stand out and you want to provoke the band and you’ve kind of paid to do that, so yeah you get to challenge us – and we get to not care about it,” says Pelle.
 “It gives us a chance to look invincible!”
 He compares it to the Monty Python sketch when the black knight shrugs off his missing limbs as just a scratch.
 “I love that,” Pelle grins.
 “If you’re at a concert and somebody throws a f***ing paper plane on stage and they cancel the show, nothing makes me believe a band less than that.
 Is it that fragile?
 You should just not tour… ‘Hey guys, that’s really uncool throwing sunglasses!’”
 Both Niklas and Pelle would like to clarify that this is not an invitation to throw things at them.
 “I don’t want them to throw dangerous s*** at us,” Niklas laughs.
 “But that happens sometimes.”